Organizing for America: Mission

-The organization's activities originally centered around political activism in favor of Obama's early legislative goals including the 2009 stimulus package and Democratic Party plans to reform the healthcare system.
+The organization's activities originally centered around political activism in favor of Obama's early legislative goals, including the 2009 stimulus package and Democratic Party plans to reform the healthcare system.
 Another stated goal of OFA was alleviating perceived political apathy and increasing support for the Democratic Party.
 In preparation for President Obama's second term, Organization for America was turned into a nonprofit group — funded in part by corporate money — to mobilize support behind the president's agenda.
 As a tax exempt organization it will seek to harness the energy of the president's re-election campaign for future legislative fights.
-The group will be separate from the Democratic National Committee and advocate on key policy issues such as gun control and immigration, train future leaders and devote attention to local issues throughout the United States.
+The group will be separate from the Democratic National Committee and advocate on key policy issues such as gun control and immigration, train future leaders, and devote attention to local issues throughout the United States.

 Organization

 Organizing for America is composed of 50 different state organizations, united by a single national umbrella.
-The states have a high level of autonomy when it comes to deciding how to execute tasks given by the national office, but most major programs are ultimately delegated by the National directors.
+The states have a high level of autonomy when it comes to deciding how to execute tasks given by the national office, but most major programs are ultimately delegated by the national directors.

 Under the federal tax code 501(c)(4) the group will have tax-exempt status as long as it is not primarily involved in activity that could influence an election.
-As a nonprofit, it can run support ads for an issue as long it is not involved in activity aimed at electing candidates for office.
+As a nonprofit, it can run support ads for an issue as long as it is not involved in activity aimed at electing candidates for office.